Dead Eyes: Critical acclaim and "The Interview"

 With producers Mike Comite and Harry Nelson working with Ratliff (as well as Jordan Allyn joining in season 3), Dead Eyes quickly found critical acclaim and a wide audience as Ratliff gained momentum through its first three seasons, holding interviews with Band of Brothers cast members Ron Livingston, Stephen McCole, and Adam Sims, the actor to whom the Zielinksi role was given.
-Many others from the entertainment industry appeared on the show up to and throughout its third season, such as Nicole Byer, Rian Johnson, Nikki Glaser, Seth Rogan, Tami Sagher, Judd Apatow, Lauren Lapkus, Damon Lindelof, and eventually, Hanks' son Colin, who appeared on the 27th episode of Dead Eyes on January 20, 2022.
+Many others from the entertainment industry appeared on the show up to and throughout its third season, such as Nicole Byer, Rian Johnson, Nikki Glaser, Seth Rogen, Tami Sagher, Judd Apatow, Lauren Lapkus, Damon Lindelof, and eventually, Hanks' son Colin, who appeared on the 27th episode of Dead Eyes on January 20, 2022.
 It was revealed that Colin and sister Elizabeth had made their father aware of Ratliff's story and podcast: upon learning of Dead Eyes, Hanks said, "I was aghast.
 I was — I actually got chilled.
 My heart rate skyrocketed and I said, I did — I did what?
 I did what?"

 On March 2, 2022, Ratliff appeared as a guest on Late Night with Seth Meyers, where he revealed that for the season three finale on March 10, 2022, Tom Hanks would at last be interviewed on Dead Eyes, 22 years after Ratliff had been fired from Band of Brothers.
 The 90-minute interview between Ratliff and Hanks was hailed as a momentous achievement in podcasting, a "rare show that gives you a perfect conclusion", "surprisingly funny and empathetic", and an event Paul Scheer called "thrilling".

 "I was fully prepared for this to never happen, but I am thrilled that it has," said Ratliff.
 "I think for listeners who have been following along, it will be a very satisfying experience.
 And for new listeners, it's a Tom Hanks episode, so what's not to like?
 We want it to feel as if you're just there in the room with me and Tom.
 I have been a fan ever since I heard him scream the line 'I am not a fish' in Splash, and doing this podcast has only made me a bigger fan, even before he agreed to be a guest."